MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .language-python}

 Hooray!
-We've successfully implemented and are able to use our own custom function!
+It seems like this function works!
 However, our function might be hard to read and understand for others so we might want to consider styling it properly.

 ## Coding Style